vishalydv23/recipeshelf-ml-food-recognition/README.md

 Food image detection.
 This repo explores the state-of-art techniques available to detect food images and try to improve them.

 ### Current best result
 Currently we are getting a *Top-1 accuracy of **88%*** and *top-5 accuracy of **97%*** on the dataset food-101 using **Inception-v3**.
 This is achieved by taking inspiration from this [Git Repo](https://github.com/stratospark/food-101-keras).
 But the author of this code ran the job on a very heavy system (Nvidia Titan X Pascal w/12 GB of memory, 96 GB of system RAM, as well as a 12-core Intel Core i7) that he built.
-Instead, we modified the code so that it runs on **Google Colab free tier** i.e. 12 GB system RAM, Nvidia K80 w/12 GB Memory and a chunk of shared computing.
+Instead, we modified the code so that it trains on **Google Colab free tier** i.e. 12 GB system RAM, Nvidia K80 w/12 GB Memory and a chunk of shared computing.
+Also, going by the original code we needed a big size of RAM to prepare data to do performance analysis.
+We modified the code so that we can do the same on 16GB RAM of my laptop and it worked fine.
 ---
 ---